cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 exhibit a special structure.
 Specifically, an arithmetic circuit with "G-gates" (see {{BBCGGI19}}, Definition 5.2) is composed of affine gates and any number of instances of a distinguished gate `G`, which may be non-affine.
-We will refer to this class of circuits as "gadget circuits" and to `G` as the "gadget".
+We will refer to this class of circuits as 'gadget circuits' and to `G` as the "gadget".

 As an illustrative example, consider a validity circuit `C` that recognizes the set `L = set([0], [1])`.
 That is, `C` takes as input a length-1 vector `x` and